rgryta/NoPrint/README.md

   -h, --help        show this help message and exit -e, --error-out   exit with error when print is found (by default only warnings are shown) -f, --first-only  finish on first print found
+  -v, --verbose     provide more analysis information (use multiple v's to increase logging level)

 Thank you for using NoPrint
 ```